Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Equations of Motion in the Twisted Theories

 Understanding the A-twisted theory will be slightly different to our calculation for the B-twist, because the A-twisted theory is no longer a cotangent theory.
 However, it will be a cotangent theory upon a certain compactification.
-In fact, we will realize that the A-twist arose as a limit of holomorphic-topological twists, all of which yield cotangent theories upon such a compactification.
+In fact, we will realize that the A-twist arose as a limit of A-type deformations of holomorphic-topological twists, all of which yield cotangent theories upon such a compactification.

-We'll begin by calculating the solutions to the equations of motion in the holomorphic-topological twists by an analogous procedure to the one we used for the B-twist.
+We'll begin by calculating the solutions to the equations of motion in the A-type deformations of holomorphic-topological twists by an analogous procedure to the one we used for the B-twist.
 A crucial difference from the previous twists is that the relevant twisting data fails to preserve the fibers of the morphism $\pi \colon \EOM_{\mr{hol}}^\alpha(X) \to \bun_G(X)$ defining the fiberwise formal algebraic gauge theory.
-However, for the A-twist, the fibers of the morphism $\sigma \colon \bun_G(X) \to \EOM_{\mr{hol}}^\alpha(X)$ \emph{are} preserved from the twisting data, so it's possible to define a canonical twist by applying the general construction \ref{twist_construction_lemma} based on the general Gaitsgory-Rozenblyum correspondence in theorem \ref{GRtheorem2}.
+However, for the A-twist, the fibers of the morphism $\sigma \colon \bun_G(X) \to \EOM_{\mr{hol}}^\alpha(X)$ \emph{are} preserved from the twisting data, so it's possible to define a canonical twist by applying the general construction in Lemma \ref{twist_construction_lemma} based on the general Gaitsgory--Rozenblyum correspondence in Theorem \ref{GRtheorem2}.

-Let $Q_\lambda = Q_{\text{hol}} + \lambda(\alpha_2^\vee \otimes f_2^*) + (\alpha_2 \otimes e_2)$ be a holomorphic-topological supercharge as described at the end of section \ref{supercharge_section} (so $Q_\lambda \to Q_A$ as $\lambda \to 0$).
+Let $Q_\lambda = Q_{\text{hol}} - \lambda(\alpha_2^\vee \otimes f_2^*) + (\alpha_2 \otimes e_2)$ be an A-type deformation of a holomorphic-topological supercharge as described at the end of Section \ref{supercharge_section} (so $Q_\lambda \to Q_A$ as $\lambda \to 0$).
 We'll first consider a twisted theory with respect to these supercharges where $\lambda \in \CC^\times$ on a space of form $X = \Sigma_1 \times \Sigma_2$, where $\Sigma_i$ are smooth algebraic curves.
 We'll have to be careful: if $\lambda \ne 0$ then the twisting data is equivariant \emph{neither} for the projection $\pi$, \emph{nor} for the section $\sigma$, so there is no chance of constructing the twist canonically from formal, linear algebraic data.
-We will however describe a natural deformation of the holomorphically twisted theory, for each $\lambda$, including $\lambda = 0$ that yields a twist as defined in section \ref{classical_field_theory_section}, guided by the superspace description of the supersymmetry action.
+We will however describe a natural deformation of the holomorphically twisted theory, for each $\lambda$, including $\lambda = 0$ that yields a twist as defined in Section \ref{classical_field_theory_section}, guided by the superspace description of the supersymmetry action.